durufle/zephyr/applications/ceva/README.rst

 .. _ceva_application:

+.. raw:: html

-Chip evaluation firmware
+Chip Evaluation firmware
 ########################

 Overview
 ********
 This is an application running on top of Zephyr OS.
+This application propose commands used for characterization purpose.

 Pre-requisite
 *************